Mt. Minobu 身延山

 - The ceiling of the main temple at Minobusan Kuonji, adorned with a magnificent painting of a five-toed Japanese dragon

 - Oeshiki Festival—celebrated on the second weekend in October—that marks the passing of Nichiren with illuminated floats and leather-fringed matoi poles

-Take the JR Tokaido Shinkansen Line to JR Shizuoka Station, change to the JR Tokaido Main Line for JR Fuji Station, then board the northbound JR Minobu Line for JR Minobu Station (1.5 hours).
+Take the JR Tokaido Shinkansen Line to Shizuoka Station, change to the JR Tokaido Main Line for Fuji Station, then board the northbound JR Minobu Line for Minobu Station.

-You can take an express train to JR Kofu Station from JR Shinjuku Station then change to the JR Minobu Line for JR Minobu Station (about 3 hours).
+You can take an express train to Kofu Station from Shinjuku Station then change to the Minobu Line for JR Minobu Station (about 3 hours).

 Although close to 1.5 million people visit Mt.
 Minobu each year, most do so during cherry blossom season in mid-April to see the beautiful 400-year-old weeping cherry tree in front of the main temple.

 In early October you can attend the annual Oeshiki Festival featuring frenzied spinning of matoi (long poles with leather strips attached to the top).
 Devotees of Nichiren Buddhism dance among the town's shops until they reach Kuonji Temple.

 Although you can ascend the 1,153-meter mountain via ropeway, the 2.5 hour hike through cedar forests is rewarding.
 Along the way, you will see ancient graves and many smaller temples.
 To hike to the top, take the narrow road behind Kuonji Temple.
 The first grave you see is of an English ship's captain who joined the Nichiren sect in the late 19th century.